Volume as the Determinant of a Square Linear System

 $\begin{align*} &\text{B) no solutions or} \\ &\text{infinitely many solutions} \end{align*}$

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 Volume as the Determinant of a Square Linear System.
-Justin Math: Linear Algebra. https://justinmath.com/volume-as-the-determinant-of-a-square-linear-system/
+In Justin Math: Linear Algebra. https://justinmath.com/volume-as-the-determinant-of-a-square-linear-system/